-You come home one day and enter your house when bam, it hits you.
+You come home one day and enter your house when it hits you.
 Your.
 Home.
 Stinks.
-You didn’t notice it before because you were staying home, but now that you have a few lung-fulls of air in you, you can’t avoid it.
+You didn’t notice it before because you were staying home, but now that you have a few lung-fulls of air, you can’t avoid it.
 After a little snooping around, you realize that it’s your drains.
-You don’t know how or why your gutters are producing a stink, but you want it gone.
-Whether you’re dealing with rotting food, bacteria, or sewer gas in your pipes, there are a few simple steps you can follow to fix the problem.
-And, if the following solutions don’t help, you can always contact our team of professional drain cleaners!
+You don’t know how or why your gutters produce a stink, but you want it gone.
+Whether you’re dealing with rotting food, bacteria, or sewer gas in your pipes, you can follow a few simple steps to fix the problem.
+And if the following solutions don’t help, you can always contact our team of professional drain cleaners!

 A Plunger May Help Remove The Source Of The Smell

 Before you start down the road to complicated procedures, it’s always worth trying to use your friendly household plunger.
-If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get on its way down.
+If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get down.
 In this case, a plunger may be all that you need.

 Vinegar Home Remedies

 Most odors require a little extra effort beyond simple plunging.
-While this procedure shouldn’t take place often, a vinegar and baking soda cleanse is usually enough to combat any unpleasant odors in your drains.
+While this procedure shouldn’t occur often, a vinegar and baking soda cleanse is usually enough to combat unpleasant odors in your drains.
 Start by applying some dish soap to the drain and then chasing that with a good amount of boiling water.
 Follow this with a cup of baking soda(not powder) and follow it with an equal amount of distilled white vinegar.
 The instant foaming action will not only help to kill bacteria and deodorize your drain, but it might also loosen clogs.
-Follow this with some more hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.
+Follow this with hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.

 Check U-Bends And P-Traps Near The Smell